 So far in 2013, I have ranged from Torrance to Monrovia, Eagle Rock to Agoura Hills to get you the scoop on the rising L.A.
 Beer Scene.
 Today we take a break from the City of Angels and head to Anaheim, home of the Los Angeles Angels of Anaheim and the “off hiatus” Anaheim Ducks to visit two breweries that are nobly and valiantly pouring beer for Orange County.

-My first stop, Valiant Brewing, officially opened on February 9 and is offering up a slate of three beers starting with their Mighty Mavericks ESB, 31 Kings IPA and Veranda, a French style Bière de Garde.
+My first stop, Valiant Brewing, officially opened on February 9 just across the Santa Ana River in Orange.
+They’re offering up a slate of three beers starting with their Mighty Mavericks ESB, 31 Kings IPA and Veranda, a French style Bière de Garde.
 This brand new brewery is the handiwork of husband and wife team Brian and Kelly Schroepfer.

 It is nestled in a warren of buildings in an industrial park off Batavia road.
 You enter through the office lobby and head down a small photo filled hallway to find the tap room.
 You make another right turn (if you can take your eyes off the brewing equipment) to find the counter where you can make your beer selection.
 There is no seating but plenty of small tables to stand and chat at while tasting their brews.